Ofwat: History

 Ofwat was set up in 1988, at the same time as 10 water authorities in England and Wales were privatised by flotation on the stock market.
 Its duties and powers are defined by the Water Industry Act 1991.
 The resulting companies are known as "water and sewerage companies"; this distinguishes them from around a dozen smaller companies which only provide water services, which were already in private hands in 1989 (having remained in private ownership since their creation in the 19th century).
 The water-only companies provide water to around 25% of the population in England and Wales.

 Before 1 April 2006, all regulatory powers rested with the Director General of Water Services.
 The staff who supported the role of the Director General were collectively known as the "Office of Water Services", which was abbreviated to "Ofwat".
 Ian Byatt was the Director General between 1989 and 2000; Philip Fletcher was Director General until 2006 and chairman until 2012.
 On 1 April 2006, the Director General was replaced by the Water Services Regulation Authority.
 The name "Office of Water Services" is no longer used, as it had no legal basis.

+Abolition

+In July 2025, the government announced that Ofwat would be scrapped as part of major reforms to the water industry.
+Along with the Drinking Water Inspectorate and parts of the Environment Agency and Natural England, it will be replaced with an integrated single regulator for England and a similar one for Wales.

 Key people

-The current chairman is Jonson Cox, who took up his position in November 2012.
-The current interim chief executive (effective April 2021) is David Black, replacing Rachel Fletcher who was chief executive from January 2018.
-Iain Coucher will succeed Cox as chairman in July 2022.
+The current chairman is Iain Coucher, who took up his position in July 2022, replacing Johnson Cox who had held the position since November 2012.
+Initially taking over from Rachel Fletcher as interim chief executive in April 2021, the current chief executive is David Black who was fully appointed to the role in April 2022.

 Price reviews

 Every five years, Ofwat set limits on the prices which water companies in England and Wales can charge to their customers; this process is known as a price review or periodic review.
-Ofwat has carried out six price reviews so far – in 1994 (PR94), 1999 (PR99), 2004 (PR04), 2009 (PR09), 2014 (PR14) and 2019 (PR19).
-The most recent, PR19, set price limits for 2020–2025.
+Ofwat has carried out six price reviews so far – in 1994 (PR94), 1999 (PR99), 2004 (PR04), 2009 (PR09), 2014 (PR14), 2019 (PR19) and 2024 (PR24).
+PR24 sets price limits for 2025–2030.
 Ofwat sets a so-called "K factor" in companies' licences which determine the average value of price rises above the rate of inflation (RPI) for the next five year asset management plan period.